Amrmehanna/Calculator/README.md

 ## Intro about the Project
 Our team worked together to build a Two-operand simple calculator using assembly language. <br/>
-The program performs arithmetic operations like addition, subtraction, multiplication, and division.
+The program performs arithmetic operations such as  addition, subtraction, multiplication, and division. the symbols of  arithmatic operations  ( + , - , * , / ).